PADI Self-Reliant Diver

-The PADI Self Reliant Specialty takes place over one weekend.
-Starting on the Friday evening, you will complete the theory sections from the PADI Self Reliant Specialty manual.
-You will also complete a skills assessment with your instructor in our onsite training pool.
+The PADI Self-Reliant Diver Specialty takes place over one weekend.
+Starting on a Saturday at 09:00, you will review the theory sections from the PADI Self-Reliant Diver manual with your PADI Instructor.
+You will also complete a skills assessment in our onsite training pool.

-The Saturday will cover all the practical sessions during your three open water training dives.
+The Sunday will cover all the practical sessions during three open water training dives.